MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/elster-transmission-overview.md

 ---
     title: ELSTER Transmission Overview
     description: When a user submits a sales VAT advance notification from [!INCLUDE[navnow](../../includes/navnow_md.md)] to the Elektronische Steuererklärungen (ELSTER) online portal, the Microsoft.Dynamics.ElsterTransferHandler assembly processes the document and then transmits it to ELSTER.
-The following section describes technical aspects of submitting documents to ELSTER.

     documentationcenter: ''
     author: SorenGP